 Some nonimmigrant visa categories (Hs, Ls, Ks, Os, Ps, Rs and Qs) are

 sponsored through a prospective employer and first require approval of

-a petition with the BCIS before the foreign person can apply for the visa
+a petition with the USCIS before the foreign person can apply for the visa

 at the U.S. consulate.